mcecot/mci-dotfiles/Readme.md

 ## Prequisites

-we use homebrew for installing packages on our osx machines. there is a bundler available for hombrew which will help to resolve all dependencies using a `Brewfile`. you can [read more](https://github.com/Homebrew/homebrew-bundle).
+we use homebrew for installing packages on our osx machines. there is a bundler available for hombrew which will help to resolve all dependencies using a `Brewfile`. you can [read more here](https://github.com/Homebrew/homebrew-bundle).

     brew tap Homebrew/bundle
     cd ~/.dotfiles
     brew bundle

 Have a look at the `Brewfile` to check what will be installed.

 ## Plugins
   * [ZPlug](https://github.com/zplug/zplug)